EternalllZM/rtd-codz/docs/source/activity_ranks.rst

 Activity Ranks
 ==============

 Activity ranks are gained via use of the text channels by means of discussion, or using the voice channels within our server.
-Each

 .. note::
     :ref:`Exact XP values will never be disclosed to the public in order to prevent abuse or "gaming" the system.`